flowd-org/flowd/docs/getting-started.md

 The documentation may not be fully up to date.
 Please refer to the [disclaimer]({{< ref "_index.md" >}}) for important information about the project's active development status, documentation accuracy, and ongoing efforts to stabilize the codebase.
 {{% /callout %}}

-Welcome to flowd.
+Welcome to FLOWD.
 This guide walks you through the first steps: cloning the repository, building the binary, and running a simple job.

-## What is flowd?
+## What is FLOWD?

-flowd (canonical binary `flwd`) turns ad‑hoc operational scripts into secure, auditable jobs with typed inputs and a unified runtime.
+FLOWD (**Framework for Language-agnostic Orchestration of Workflows Distributed**) is the framework implemented by the `flwd` engine. `flwd` (pronounced "flowed") turns ad-hoc operational scripts into secure, auditable jobs with typed inputs and a unified runtime.
 Instead of wiring the same scripts differently for laptops, CI and servers, you describe a job once and run it anywhere: locally, in CI, or behind a small HTTP/REST API.

 If you just want to see it in action, start with the [Quick Start]({{< ref "quick_start.md" >}}).